armcknight/mtg/README.md

             ```
 - [x] Consolidate counts of duplicate entries (happens if you get the same card again later and scan it again)
     - [x] fix this, it only consolidates the current input, but needs to include previously recorded cards
+    - [ ] add option to not update any changeable data, like EDHREC rank, prices, fetch dates etc for cards already in the managed CSV. makes looking at diffs easier to see added/removed cards
 - [x] Sort the rows in the CSV files by card name for better git diffing
 - Logging improvements
     - [ ] Output progress indicators to stderr so they can be excluded from baseline log output from reprocessing script